seifertd/site-mapper/README.md

 make test

-This should install all dependencies, compile the coffeescript files into javascript and run the test suite
+This should install all dependencies and run the test suite using coffee